 Welcome to my blog!
 I’m an American who has made her home in Scotland.
 I grew up mainly in Portland, Oregon.
-My professional background is academic: I studied and later lectured in French and Women’s Studies.
-After living in Connecticut and Illinois, my husband (who is an Irish-Ukranian Brit) and I came to Scotland in 1992.
-I taught and worked at the University of Aberdeen for 20 years.
+My professional background is academic: I lectured in French and Women’s Studies.
+After living in Connecticut and Illinois, my husband (an Irish-Ukranian Brit) and I came to Scotland in 1992.
+I taught at the University of Aberdeen for 20 years.
 I also had the opportunity to study Gaelic for four years, which I can speak with some degree of fluency.
+In August 2013, we moved to Glasgow.

 When I began my blog, I had been publishing poems and short stories for several years in Scottish literary magazines and anthologies.
 I was particularly interested in questions of identity, belonging, adoption, cultural differences, faith and parenting.
 My writing life is currently on hold, but I hope someday to have the opportunity to write again.
 I love gardening, walking, Gaelic, knitting, and listening to Scottish accents.
 Before my daughter fell ill I was very involved in church life, as I am an ordained Elder of the Church of Scotland.
 (This does not mean, however, that I don’t still have many questions!)
 In all indoor activities, I am ably assisted by our sweet cat, Tilly.

-For fellow members of Ravelry, my username is “tefighe” (pronounced chay-FEE-a) which means “she who knits” in Gaelic.
+For fellow members of Ravelry, my username is “tefighe” (pronounced chay-FEE-a) which is an approximation of “she who knits” in Gaelic.